pavedroad-io/pavedroad/repo-templates/oss-default/INSTALL.md

-# Building and Installing Crossplane
+# Building and Installing {{org}}

-Crossplane is composed of golang project and can be built directly with standard `golang` tools.
+{{org}} is composed of golang project and can be built directly with standard `golang` tools.
 We currently support two different platforms for building:

   * Linux: most modern distros should work although most testing has been done on Ubuntu
   * Mac: macOS 10.6+ is supported